(Updated Feb. 13, 2018)

 - Kidney stones

-ISMP raised questions about whether Invokana has been sufficiently tested, and whether its benefits outweigh its risk, saying that, “The current data are insufficient to address unanswered questions raised in the FDA reviews about whether long-term use might result in a steady decline in kidney function.”
+The ISMP raised questions about whether Invokana has been sufficiently tested, and whether its benefits outweigh its risk.
+It stated, “The current data are insufficient to address unanswered questions raised in the FDA reviews about whether long-term use might result in a steady decline in kidney function.”

 - Decreased urine

 Leg, Foot Amputations

 In May 2017, the FDA ordered a black box warning (the highest warning it can issue) for Invokana's increased risk of foot and leg amputations.
 The warning was based on the results of two clinical trials which showed that patients with type 2 diabetes were twice as likely to need an amputation if they took Invokana than if they took a placebo.
 The FDA reported that amputations of the toe and foot were the most common, but that leg amputations above and below the knee did occur.

 The FDA ordered a labeling change to Invokana in 2015 over the drug’s bone fracture risk.
 The new safety information is based on data that shows Invokana is more likely than a placebo to cause bone fractures.
 The data comes from a post-marketing study that the FDA ordered Janssen to conduct upon Invokana's approval.

 Three case reports demonstrate a rare but potentially deadly Invokana side effect: acute pancreatitis (inflammation of the pancreas).